eric800768/GALIP_Project/README.md

   ```
 set **pretrained_model** in test.sh
 - For bird dataset: `bash scripts/test.sh ./cfg/birds.yml`

-### Performance
-The released model achieves better performance than the paper version.

 ### Screenshot of the start of training
 ![Alt text](Screenshot_Training.png)